Thertzlor/Revenant/wiki/Macros/_Cycle_Macro.md

 ```
 ## inherit

-This option decides what happens on subsequent button presses after the macro hits its cycle limit.
+This option decides what information is shared between a cycle macro nested within another cycle macro and its parent.
+The option is always defined on the child macro.

 There are four possible values:

-* **`"status"`** *(default)* = The child cycle will share status option like number of completed cycles and initial position with its parent.
+* **`"status"`** *(default)* = The child cycle will share status options like number of completed cycles and initial position with its parent.
 * **`"timing"`** = The parent and child cycle will share the same clock timer.
 * **`"all"`** = The child cycle will inherit both status and timing properties.
 * **`"none"`** = The child cycle is completely autonomous.